I’ve been talking mostly about chemicals in the previous posts.

 into other compounds that are not nearly as effective in preventing

+and fighting various diseases.
 Basically, green tea is the best among other teas that exist such as

 white tea, black tea and oolong tea.